-Graduate Assistants employed full-time will automatically be awarded (resident or nonresident as appropriate) tuition remission equivalent to one-fourth of the credit hours in their Graduate Degree Program each semester they serve as a Graduate Assistant.
+Graduate Assistants employed full-time will automatically be awarded (resident or nonresident as appropriate) tuition remission equivalent to one-fourth of the credit hours remaining in their Graduate Degree Program each semester they serve as a Graduate Assistant.
 Tuition remissions for Graduate Assistant appointments less than full-time will be prorated accordingly.
 Fees are not included in tuition remission and must be paid by the student.
 Remissions will apply only to course work applicable to the approved program listed in the graduate catalog (or their substitutes).
+All tuition and fees for courses that do not meet the above criterion, as well as any courses the student drops or withdraws from, will be paid by the Graduate Assistant.
+These remissions may be utilized during the semester(s) of a Graduate Assistant appointment and the following summer session.